8 Best Campgrounds in Kelowna, BC

 Set on a hill, Apple Valley Orchard offers a panorama of Knox Mountain and glimpses of Lake Okanagan beyond the skyline of Kelowna.

-This tidy campground is terraced and accommodates small and large RVs with 30- and 50-amp full-service pull-through sites on paved and gravel sites with patches of grass.
+This tidy campground is terraced and accommodates small and large RVs with 30- and 50-amp full-service, pull-through, and back-in sites on paved and gravel sites with patches of grass.
 The longest site tops out at 20 meters.
-A sani-dump is on-site if you need to empty your holding tanks.
+A Sani-dump is available from May through September if you need to empty your holding tanks.

 No open wood fires are permitted in Kelowna, but feel free to use the propane fire pit or barbecue you've brought with you.
 Expect a Wi-Fi signal, washrooms with hot showers, and a coin-operated laundry in the main building.
 There's also a small, enclosed area of grass with a play set for children.
 This campground is pet friendly with some restrictions, and dogs must be kept on a leash throughout your stay.

 Address: 1980 Union Road, Kelowna, British Columbia

 A little more than six kilometers south of downtown, Kelowna Urban Farm and RV Park is a farm that incorporates a small RV campground alongside its expanded market garden.
 Campers can make a physical connection here to what they eat and how it's grown.
 Its location and name say urban, but the feeling is all country.